ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must progress the protocol using the access token associated with the identifier specified in the ead\_value and with the AUTH_CRED_C used in the EDHOC session, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

-  EAD\_SESSION\_ID is used only if the access token has been provisioned to RS and is valid, but there is a need to establish a (new) OSCORE Security Context between C and RS through EDHOC.
+  This EAD item is used only if the access token has been provisioned to RS and is valid, but there is a need to establish a (new) OSCORE Security Context between C and RS through EDHOC.

   Example: assuming ead\_label 2 and the value of the "session\_id" field equal to h'1645', the critical EAD item is as follows: